ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of showers and thunderstorms before 8pm.
 Partly cloudy, with a low around 65.
-North wind 3 to 8 mph.
+North wind around 6 mph.
 Chance
          of precipitation is 20%.<br></div>
    </p>
    <p>